 ‘Keep it,’ Salazar said.
 ‘Like all the best pieces of Godric and Rowena’s work, it’s art.
 They designed it based on the sorting hat Godric made, only Rowena made sure it’s less… eccentric.’

 ‘I’m going to use it to think through the plan one last time.’
-Harry grinned and stared into the shining sapphire.
+Harry stared into the shining sapphire.
 ‘I want to use it.’

 It must be amazing.
 He placed it on his head.
 Warmth seeped into his scalp and a soft chitter drifted to his ear.